IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“If a 'religion' is defined to be a system of ideas that contains unprovable statements, then Gödel taught us that mathematics is not only a religion, it is the only religion that can prove itself to be one.”

+>“A universe simple enough to be understood is too simple to produce a mind capable of understanding it.”

 ― <a href="https://en.wikipedia.org/wiki/John_D._Barrow" target="_blank">John D. Barrow</a>

 >“Abel has left mathematicians enough to keep them busy for five hundred years.”